Proposition I.15

 - therefore the angles

-Similarly it can be proved that the angles CEB
+Similarly it can be proved that the angles CEB, DEA are also equal.

 Therefore etc.